The Amorous Adventures of Moll Flanders: Plot

-Instead of numerous husbands and lovers, Moll has far fewer in this film adaptation.
+Instead of numerous husbands and lovers as in the novel by Daniel Defoe, Moll has far fewer in this film adaptation.
 There is also no appearance of any children in this film, whereas in the book Moll had many children with her husbands and lovers.
 One of the biggest variances in the movie versus the original book is the lack of Moll Flanders' adventures to America before her escape from jail.
 This includes a largely important subplot in the book where Moll has a marital relationship to her half-brother (unbeknownst to them both) in Virginia and discovers her mother alive and well, living with him.
 Through her mother, Moll discovers that she and her husband are blood related, and this issue of incest plagues Moll in the book to severe sickness and her eventual return to England.

 Themes

 Innocence

-At the beginning of the movie, Moll is depicted as a seductress who is looking to better her standing in the world through an advantageous marriage.
+At the beginning of the movie, Moll (Kim Novak) is depicted as a seductress who is looking to better her standing in the world through an advantageous marriage.
 This conflicts with the original depiction of Moll within Defoe's book, which has her start out with a childlike innocence towards sex and the manipulations of men.
 It is the older brother that is the seducer/corrupter in the book.
 It is due to the combination of his manipulations, and Moll's inflated sense of pride in her appearance, that results in their relationship.
 "It is true, I had my Head full of Pride, but knowing nothing of the Wickedness of the times, I had not one Thought of my own Safety or of my Virtue about me. ..."
 Moll's ability to seduce men evolves over time, and out of necessity after being widowed or abandoned multiple times, rather than being an inherent aspect of her personality as the movie suggests.